devnull-cz/c-prog-lang/modules/pointer-to-pointer.md

 }
 ```

+We can legally pass in any pointer to a pointer to an `int`.
+Clearly, that
-Clearly, this works fine in a situation when `pp` is indeed a pointer to an
+works fine in a situation when the object being passed in is indeed a pointer to
-array of `int` pointers.
-Now what if someone passes a pointer to a pointer to
+an array of `int` pointers.
+Now what if someone passes in a pointer to a
-an `int` array?
+pointer to an `int` array?

 Note that in both situations, `ppa` and `ppb` **properly fit the declaration**
 `int **p`.  **The difference is in semantics - is the actual array in the first
 or the second indirection?** And that is a piece of information that must be
-provided upfront.
+provided upfront by whoever wrote the function accepting such an argument.

 ```
     +-------+     +-------+     +-------+